 Have you been having more flakes lately?
 Are you frequently straightening or blow-drying your locks?
 Is your hair coarse or fine?
 Did you get a keratin treatment or had your hair dyed?

-This is important in choosing the best sulfate-free shampoo for you because there are different kinds with special formulations to treat all sorts of hair concerns.
+This is important in choosing the best sulfate-free shampoo for you because there are different kinds with special formulations to treat all sorts of hair concerns. - Choose a sulfate-free shampoo that fits your hair needs and budget.

 Now, you’re ready to pick a shampoo.
 Check the ingredients list and product page and read the label and claims.
 For example, when a shampoo claims to moisturize dry tresses, look for emollient ingredients such as oils on the label.
 If you’re looking to beef up a limp mane or are prone to breakage and damage, get a sulfate-free shampoo with strengthening ingredients.You may also look into buying a conditioner from the same line or brand or just trying a different conditioner for another hair concern.When it comes to cost, feel free to splurge or save, whatever you feel comfortable spending.
 Some people like to shell out for a luxurious shampoo with an elegant bottle while others prefer a utilitarian, no-frills drugstore product that does the job.